mjakeman/extension-manager/README.md

 > [!CAUTION]
 > Unsupported extensions will likely not work as intended and
 > may introduce instability to your system.
-Disabled the version check at your own risk.
+Disable the version check at your own risk.

 > [!IMPORTANT]
 > Re-enable the version check before filing issues against GNOME components.